kleinmatic/vibe-code/python-datawrapper/README.md

 # Datawrapper Annual Totals Chart

+This is an example project demonstrating the [datawrapper](https://github.com/chekos/Datawrapper) Python library.
+It was created by having Claude Code read the library's [documentation](https://datawrapper.readthedocs.io/en/latest/index.html) and then writing working code.

+**Credit:** This project uses the excellent [datawrapper Python library](https://github.com/chekos/Datawrapper) by the news apps team at Reuters, which provides a clean Python wrapper for the Datawrapper API.

+## What It Does

-This project creates a column chart visualization of annual totals from `data-for-claude.csv` using the Datawrapper Python API.
+Creates a column chart visualization of annual totals from `data-for-claude.csv` using the Datawrapper Python API.

 ## Setup